iliastzanis/rock-paper-scissors-JS/README.md

 ## Project Structure

 The project consists of the following files:
-- `index.html`: The index.html file containing the basic structure of the webpage.
+- `index.html`: The main HTML file containing the structure of the webpage.
+- `style.css`: The CSS file containing the styling for the UI.
-- `script.js`: The script.js file containing the game logic.
+- `script.js`: The JavaScript file containing the game logic.
 - `README.md`: This readme file.

 ## Features

-- Play against the computer.
+- Play against the computer with a UI.
+- Interactive buttons to choose Rock, Paper, or Scissors.
-- Keep track of scores for both the human player and the computer.
+- Keep track of scores for both the player and the computer.
-- Play 5 rounds and declare a winner at the end.
+- The first to score 3 points wins the game.
+- Dynamic result display after each round.
+- Reset the game to play again after a winner is declared.

 ## Setup